-Sometimes self-publishing services will attack the Big Six or the traditional publishing industry, and claim that they actually have a "secret" that will make your book very popular if you sign with them.
+Sometimes self-publishing services will attack large publishers or the traditional publishing industry, and claim that they actually have a "secret" that will make your book very popular if you sign with them.
 They don't tell you what it is, because it's a secret.
 Actually, it's a scam.

 Self-publishing services have lots of testimonials from nobodies--many of whom are actual customers--but no lists of sales or numbers to back it up.
 If it's an "agent" trying to look legit, sometimes they will claim that they can't publicly divulge who their clients are.
 That's bullshit.
 Legitimate agents always have a list or partial list of their clients.
 They can show you their success.